Skip to content

 2. Check External Scripts and Services

-Most sites these days are running external scripts or using 3rd party services such as non-Google analytics tracking, JavaScript libraries, or Google Fonts.
-3rd party code embedded in a website that is not HTTPS can cause problems with validation so have your developer review your site programming when migrating.
-Review all scripts and make sure they are running over HTTPS.
-If some are not, find out if a HTTPS version is available.
-Sometimes this is as easy as changing references from HTTP to HTTPS in the script’s URL.
+Most sites these days run external scripts or use 3rd-party services such as non-Google analytics tracking, JavaScript libraries, or Google Fonts.
+3rd-party code embedded in a website that is not HTTPS can cause validation issues, so have your developer review your site's code when migrating.
+Review all scripts and ensure they run over HTTPS.
+If some are not, check whether an HTTPS version is available.
+Sometimes this is as easy as changing the script's URL from HTTP to HTTPS.

 3. Social Share Counts

-One side effect of moving to HTTPS is a URL change – http://yourdomain.com to https://yourdomain.com.
-Social sites often recognize these as two different URLs therefore impacting your sharing counts.
-For example, if an blog post has 30 Facebook shares, Facebook will no report share counts accurately.
-You will need to find out if your social plugin supports “share recovery.”
+One side effect of moving to HTTPS is a change in the URL – from http://yourdomain.com to https://yourdomain.com.
+Social sites often treat these as two different URLs, which can affect your sharing counts.
+For example, if a blog post has 30 Facebook shares, Facebook will not accurately report the share count.
+You will need to check whether your social plugin supports “share recovery.”

 4. Migrate to HTTPS

-If you’re running WordPress and are not a developer, there are some plugins to simplify the HTTPS migration.
+If you’re running WordPress and aren't a developer, there are plugins that can simplify the HTTPS migration.
 We recommend using Really Simple SSL.
-The plugin won’t do everything for you but it saves time and is as simple as activating the plugin and enabling SSL.
+The plugin won’t do everything for you, but it saves time and is as simple as activating the plugin and enabling SSL.

 5. Test and Check for Errors

-You’re almost done and it is hopefully everything is working correctly.
-However, it’s good practice to double check and make sure there are no hidden problems.
+You’re almost done, and hopefully, everything is working correctly.
+However, it’s good practice to double-check and make sure there are no hidden problems.
 An easy way to do this is to use the SSL Server Test tool from Qualys SSL Labs.

 The tool will provide a certificate summary that looks something like this: